Writing Advice for Academics

 A recent survey of over 16,000 U.S. faculty revealed that 17 percent of professors spent zero hours a week reading and writing scholarship, and 17 percent had never published a peer-reviewed journal article (Eagan et al., 2014) .
 In addition, 28 percent had not published any piece of writing in the past two years.
 The majority, 63 percent, had never published a book.
 Put another way, over half of faculty spend less than an hour a day reading and writing scholarship and only 40 percent of faculty had produced more than two publications in the past two years.
 Furthermore, these statistics are self-reported and reflect the activities of only those organized enough to respond to the survey.
 One study without this bias (using a complete bibliographic database of all faculty at one university) found that 24 percent had not published anything during the past three years (rising to 36 percent among those in the humanities).
 As a result, many academics are looking for advice on how to be more productive published authors.
 I try to be of assistance on four fronts.

 This website itself also provides advice and support for academics searching for writing assistance.
 You can learn more about writing a journal article or a book review, or even how to teach an article writing course at your university (a great way to learn something is to teach it!).
 You can learn more about what types of articles specific journals in the humanities and social sciences are looking for by using the peer-reviewed journal evalation website I created with graduate students at Princeton.
 It has short reviews of a variety of journals.
 You can learn about how to hire and work with a copyeditor, including what copyeditors do and what a fair rate is.
 If you want to be on the other side of the writing process, you can learn a little about how to start and manage a peer-reviewed journal.You can also follow me on Twitter at @wendylbelcher to ask questions about writing.
-Finally, although I no longer produce Flourish: A Free Electronic Newsletter for Scholarly Writers (2005-2011), the microposts are still available.
+Finally, you can check out Flourish: A Free Electronic Newsletter for Scholarly Writers.
 There is a lot of good stories in there about individuals’ successful struggles with writing!

 My Writing Walk and Talks